Will-H93/be-music-library-deploy/README.md

 # Album Cover Challenge

-# Saving files to online service
+# Saving files to an online service

-This is the example code for the `Uploading Images` lecture.
+This is the example code for the `Uploading Files` lecture.

-The completed example is viewable on the `image-uploads-solution` branch.
+The completed example is viewable on the `solution` branch.

 ## Setting Up